tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 	    }
 	}

 We can pretty much leave this as-is for our Rango app.
 You can see a `default` database that is powered by a lightweight database engine, [SQLite](https://www.sqlite.org/) (see the `ENGINE` option).
-The `NAME` entry for this database is the path to the database file, which is by default `db.sqlite3` in your project's root directory (i.e. `<workspace>/tango_with_django_project/`).
+The `NAME` entry for this database is the path to the database file, which is by default `<workspace>/tango_with_django_project/db.sqlite3` -- or, in other words, the `db.sqlite3` file that lives in the root of your Django project.

 T> ### Don't `git push` your Database!
 T> If you are using Git, you might be tempted to add and commit the database file.
-This is not a good idea because if you are working on your app with other people, they are likely to change the database and this will cause endless conflicts.
+However, we don't think that this is a particularly good idea.
+What if you are working on your app with other people?
+It would be highly likely that they will change the database as they test features.
+Different versions of database files (which ultimately do not matter in development) **will** cause endless conflicts.
 T>
 T> Instead, add `db.sqlite3` to your `.gitignore` file so that it won't be added when you `git commit` and `git push`.
 You can also do this for other files like `*.pyc` and machine specific files.
 For more information on how to set your `.gitignore` file up, you can refer to our [Git familiarisation chapter](#section-git-setup-tweaks) in the appendices.